General Dynamics completes deal for peer CSRA

-(Reuters) - U.S. defense contractor General Dynamics Corp (GD.N) said on Tuesday it completed its purchase of peer CSRA Inc (CSRA.N) in a deal valued at about $9.7 billion.
+(Reuters) - U.S. defense contractor General Dynamics Corp (GD.N) said on Tuesday it completed its purchase of peer CSRA Inc CSRA.N in a deal valued at about $9.7 billion.

 CSRA will now be part of General Dynamics Information Technology and all shares of CSRA common stock will be delisted from the NYSE.